moorepants/dissertation/motioncapture.rst

 discretization in time is indexed by :math:`j`.
 The order of the system can be reduced by eliminating principal components that have little variance.
-We arbitrarily decided to examine the first :math:`k=10` principal components knowing that the first five would be based around the larger motions such as pedaling and that the remaining five may reveal some of the motions associated with control.
+We arbitrarily decided to examine the first :math:`k=10` principal components knowing that the first five would be based on the larger motions such as pedaling and that the remaining five may reveal some of the motions associated with control.
 The variance of each component, :math:`\textrm{var}(\mathbf{a}_i)=\lambda_i`, is summed to determine the